 4. The most expensive property in the country

 If you are planning to buy a property in Turkey and your chosen location is Istanbul, be prepared to pay more than anywhere else in the country.
-The average house price in Istanbul is around €650 per square metre compared to the nationwide average of €390 per sq. metre.
+The average house price in Istanbul is around €650 per square meter compared to the nationwide average of €390 per sq. meter.